You’re applying to med school! That’s great!

 and other things that can make your medical school application one of the strongest ones they see this year.

-If you should decide that you would still like some personal help, my rates are hourly and reasonable.
-Just click on GET HELP NOW.
+If you should decide that you would still like some personal help, just click on GET HELP NOW.
 Whatever kind of support you need, from a little advice to complete supervision, I’m here to help.
 And your parents can even give you my help as a birthday present!

 “With my background, I thought I could never get in.
 Jeannie helped me come up with a stunning essay, though, and one evening in fall 2008 I got a phone call at home from the Dean of Admissions at my first choice school.
 He was calling to offer me the very first seat in the next year’s incoming class – an incredible honor.
 I was beside myself with excitement, and my wife sent Jeannie a cookie bouquet!” –D.M., medical student, MI